sraffy758/homework/README.md

     Number of diffusion steps to run.

 -   `--seed` _(int, optional)_:
     Random seed for generation.
-If not provided, the script will use the seed from `api.json` or generate a random one.
+If not provided, the script will generate a random one.